tmtsoftware/esw/docs/src/main/apps/agent-app.md

 #Agent App

-This application will start the Agent.
+This application will start the Agent actor.

 ## Prerequisite